RoyRoden/PerspectiveProjection/README.md

 <img width="161" alt="PerspectiveProjection_layer" src="https://user-images.githubusercontent.com/1048085/197573318-261b5d31-f065-4acc-877d-4e5a00cdf9e1.png">

 * Import *PerspectiveProjection.unitypackage* into a project.
-* Locate and select the ScreenProjection and CameraOrigin prefaps (PerspectiveProjection > Prefabs) and place both of them in the scene.
+* Locate and select the ScreenProjection and CameraOrigin prefabs (PerspectiveProjection > Prefabs) and place both of them in the scene.
 <img width="340" alt="PerspectiveProjection_prefabs" src="https://user-images.githubusercontent.com/1048085/197573766-0d000705-fa48-4415-931f-79c8a42e0a7a.png">

 ### Checklist